IsmaKania/ismakania/README.md

 ## Hi there 👋
 Hi, I'm Isma Kania.
-It's my github's portfolio.
+It's my github's portfolio <br>
-I'm interest to learn Data
+I'm interest to learn Data.
+My program language is Excel and Python <br>
+Hope u enjoy here ! <br>
+Let's Connect with my <a href="https://www.linkedin.com/in/ismakania/">LinkedIn</a> !

 <!--
 **IsmaKania/ismakania** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.